 The Scenicruiser fleet went through several livery changes, and in 1970 another refurbishment that also saw a number of them converted to “Combi” configuration.
 These had a large rear cargo area walled off at the rear of the bus, of varying size, and a large exterior door on the right rear side.
 Greyhound Package Express was sort of the Fed Ex of its day, especially in more remote areas.
 I used to see these Combis still roar through downtown Iowa City regularly as late as about 1973 or so.
 But the rest of the Scenicruiser fleet went into storage and was increasingly sold off to private operators.
 The last ones operating in the new Greyhound paint scheme were some commuter buses in San Francisco up until 1975.
 The Scenicruisers were replaced by the MCI-7 and its later iterations.

 So now that we’ve done the Scenicruiser history, let’s take a closer look at some.
-We’ll start with Craig Dickson’s finds at Alliant University in San Diego, where he stumbled into three Scenicruisers in various states.
+We’ll start with Craig Dickson’s finds in San Diego, where he stumbled into three Scenicruisers in various states.
 Some of his shots are in the article earlier.
 These two are huddled together for company; what stories they could tell.

 The third one is sitting a ways off by itself.
 Why these are here and what is planned for them is unknown.
 The two unrestored ones are in pretty rough shape.